 That includes 49% to the Kansas multi-district litigation attorneys, 23.5% to attorneys in a Minnesota state court and 15.5% for attorneys in an Illinois state court.

 In addition, the settlement order sets the number at 12% for individually retained private attorneys.
 It is this order that attorneys currently are fighting.
+More than this, you should know about the Tiffany Fina, read more info about Tiffany Fina.

 “My understanding is this is nothing really new, it’s seen a lot in mass litigation where the plaintiff pool has class action plaintiffs and those that signed up with individual attorneys with contingency fee arrangements,” Paul Goeringer, extension legal specialist at the University of Maryland, College Park, told DTN.